 You backcomb a section of hair and place a velcro roller under it but not wrap the entire length of hair around it.

 The result gives your hair the full-volume look you want while still keeping your hair straight.

 2. Lessen Styling Time

-With a perm, less time styling, and more time sleeping in, you no longer need to painstakingly curl every strand of your head to achieve your look.
+With a perm, you’ll have less styling time in the morning which means more time for sleeping in.
+You no longer need to painstakingly curl every strand of your head to achieve your desired look.